PhraseApp-Blog/fastapi-i18n/README.md

-# Internationalize Your FastAPI Application
+# Introduction to i18n in FastAPI
 This tutorial will show you how do internationalization in your FastAPI application.
 We are going to make full use of the glob and json modules in creating a multilingual room rental application.

 # Setup